Yihun-Alemayehu/git-Tutorial/gitCommands.md

-git merge - merge changes from one branch into another git pull - fetch from and integrate with another repository or a local branch git push - update remote refs along with associated objects
+git merge - merge changes from one branch into another git pull - fetch from and integrate with another repository or a local branch git push - update remote refs along with associated objects git rm -f - delete the file from the remote repository